jsosulski/time-decoupled-lda/README.md

 # Time-decoupling in covariance matrices for LDA for ERP classification

 This repository contains the time-decoupling method as described in [1].
-For details, please refer to the paper available [here](todourl) TODO.
+For details, please refer to the paper available [here]( https://rdcu.be/ccd0g).
 The implementation can be used as a drop-in replacement for an sklearn classifier.
 Additionally, the benchmark results for the publicly available datasets can be reproduced in this repository.

 The results in [1] were produced using python 3.6.9 on an Ubuntu 18.04 installation.

 ---
-[1] Jan Sosulski, Jan-Philip Kemmer, Michael Tangermann: Covariance Matrices Derived from Tiny Training Datasets for the Classification of Event-Related Potentials with Linear Discriminant Analysis. *In submission.*
+[1] Sosulski, J., Kemmer, JP. & Tangermann, M. Improving Covariance Matrices Derived from Tiny Training Datasets for the Classification of Event-Related Potentials with Linear Discriminant Analysis.
+Neuroinform (2020). https://doi.org/10.1007/s12021-020-09501-8

 ## Installation (Ubuntu)